-You will be discharged from the hospital when you are medically stable.
-Prior to hospital discharge you will be given a prescription for pain medication and written discharge instructions.
+You will be discharged from the hospital when you are medically stable and your discharge summary can be found within MyChart.
+Prior to hospital discharge, all prescriptions will be sent electronically to your requested pharmacy.
+If you live outside of Tennessee, you will need to make arrangements to fill your prescriptions in the state of Tennessee.
 You will also have instructions on any blood thinners or equipment that may be ordered for you.